Beastwick18/kitty-background-manager/README2.md

 - `random`: Set next background to a random one
     - Can be run with `--silent` to hide the output.
 Useful for randomizing the background when the terminal starts
 - `set`: Set next background to a specific background (can be an enabled or disabled background)
+- `config`: Quickly find and set properties in the config file
+    - Takes in a `property` and an optional `value` to set the property to.
+If no value is given, it will print out the current value of the property

 ## Config file
 The config file for this program is in a json file typically located in `/home/$USER/.config/kittybg/config.json`